joonhocho/angular-facebook-api/README.md

 angular-facebook
 ================

-Facebook SDK wrapper for Angular.js
+A Facebook SDK wrapper service for Angular.js